metapolator/metapolator/specimen,-and-glyph-interaction.md

 * **width**: this is b–c above; this is a scalar (default: 1.0) that multiplies the actual x-coordinates of the points in the glyph; **convention**: the front-most (in reading direction) point of the glyph has x-coordinate = zero;<br/>
 _this allows users to express at glyph, or any level above (e.g. script, master or project level), ‘width × 1.1’ and the skeleton of all glyphs concerned is extended by 10%_
 * **spacing**: this is directly a–b above (and indirectly c–d—see below); expressed in units, this is in general the spacing of the glyph, by default calculated for each glyph individually out of the imported ufo;<br/>
-_this allows users to express at glyph, or any level above (e.g. script, master or project level), ‘spacing × 0.9’, or ‘spacing + -12 units’, and the spacing of all glyphs concerned, front and back sidebearings, is reduced_
+_this allows users to express at glyph, or any level above (e.g. script, master or project level), ‘spacing + -12 units’, and the spacing of all glyphs concerned, front and back sidebearings, is reduced_
   * **note**: this number can be negative; this means directly that the front sidebearing is negative (at the back? see below).
 * **back/front** this is a scalar that sets the ratio between c–d and a–b above, e.g. spacing = 74 units and back/front* = 0.94m then back sidebearing is 70 units; by default calculated for each glyph individually out of the imported ufo.
   * **note**: this number can be negative; this means that the back sidebearing is opposite in sign to the front one; example: spacing = -55 units and back/front = -2, then the front sidebearing is -55 and the back sidebearing is 110.

 #### preserving kerning
-The two sidebearings of a glyph consists of two parts: the general spacing of the font, plus the generalised shape (of-this-side-of-the-glyph) compensator—in relation to ‘o’ & ‘n‘, or ‘O’ & ‘N’, for Latin.
-Kerning is the glyph-pair optimiser of the shape compensator.
+The two sidebearings of a glyph consists of two parts: the general spacing of the font, plus (or rather, minus) a shape compensation—a generalised one, in relation to ‘o’ & ‘n‘, or ‘O’ & ‘N’, for Latin.
+Kerning is the glyph-pair optimisation of the shape compensation.

-Since wholesale changes of spacing imply changing the general spacing of the font—better done by offset than by multiplying—the kerning can be left untouched for these (since kerning does not relate to it).
+Since wholesale changes of spacing imply changing the general spacing of the font, and not the shape compensation, the kerning can be left untouched for these.

 #### pen weight
 The point parameter (pen) width can be renamed to **weight**, while maintaining the port/starboard parameter (i.e. left/right ~~width~~ weight ratio, looking in the direction in which the pen moves).<br/>